consciousrepo/aionbio/content/executive-overview.md

 In recent years, following a seminal Chinese study, researchers began exploring pure chemical approaches.
 The original group demonstrated that four sequential cocktails containing 27 total molecules could induce stem cells in culture over several weeks.[^2] This led many to double down on the idea that high throughput screening was the way, and that somewhere out there in chemical space is a protocol that will lead to an ideal, high stem cell yield reprogramming outcome, and furthermore, that there may eventually be a drug or series of drugs to be taken to reverse aging.

 Billions have been spent pursuing these routes with the primary metric of success being how many tens of thousands of inputs have been screened in what period of time, indicating progress in churning through this space.

-Let's do a bit of quick math.
 If we take the net set of possible transcription factors or chemical combinations required to achieve anything here, how big is the space?

-The human genome has about 1,600 transcription factors.
-Even for a simple cocktail of just 4 factors, the possible combinations top 272 billion.
-For mixes of 7 or 10, the numbers explode to around 5 × 10^18 or 3 × 10^25, way beyond what labs can test in a lifetime.

-Assume as an overestimation that labs screen 100,000 inputs a year.
-Over 20 years, that's about 2 million tests.
-For that basic 4-factor case, they've covered a fraction of just 0.0007%.

-On the flip side, for a cocktail of just 4 chemicals, the possible combinations number over 40 sextillion.
-That's a 4 followed by 22 zeros.
-For mixes of 7 or 10, the numbers explode to levels like 10^41 or 10^53, way beyond what we can count in a lifetime.

-For simplicity, assume again companies screen 100,000 compounds a year.
-Over 20 years, that's about 2 million tests.
-For that basic 4-chemical case, they've covered a fraction so tiny it's like checking one atom in the entire mass of Earth.
-For bigger mixes, consider the 27 chemicals used in the cocktails above, it's basically zero.
-Brute-force testing can't touch this huge space, no matter the billions spent.
-Real progress needs to be driven by a better idea.
-That is where we come in.
+The answer is staggering large and somewhere between completely unfeasible and physically impossible.[^3]

 So, here we see the limits of current approaches as it pertains to problem one.
 What about problems two and three?
 These are best explained at the same time.

-The most successful partial reprogramming study to date was done in 2016 by the Ocampo lab.[^3] They genetically edited mice at the embryonic stage in order to create an on-off switch in the mice that would respond to a drug called doxycycline(dox); exposure to the drug would trigger the mice to express the Yamanaka factors on command.
+The most successful partial reprogramming study to date was done in 2016 by the Ocampo lab.[^4] They genetically edited mice at the embryonic stage in order to create an on-off switch in the mice that would respond to a drug called doxycycline(dox); exposure to the drug would trigger the mice to express the Yamanaka factors on command.
 The most successful protocol featured a 2 days on, 5 days off schedule, and this led to a 67% median lifespan extension in progeroid mice (from 18 to 30 weeks).

 The problem is that this gene circuit was all or nothing for every tissue in the body, and different cell types reprogram at different rates.
 As far as organ systems are concerned, the liver reprograms the fastest, then the pancreas, then the kidney and so on with cells like neurons and bones reprogramming the slowest.
 When persistently expressing these reprogramming factors, the liver may reprogram to a point where some liver cells start to become stem cells before cells like neurons start to see benefit at all, until eventually you get liver failure.